tw4l/brunnhilde/README.md

 * A tree report of the directory structure
 * The full Siegfried CSV output

-All outputs are placed into a new directory named after the filename passed to Brunnhilde as the second argument.
+All outputs are placed into a new directory named after the filename passed to Brunnhilde as the last argument.

 ### Running Brunnhilde